hai-vr/documentation/docs/research/other/collision-effects.md

 ### Using Player pools to send and receive packets (Player Objects)

-When an object breaks apart, this information arrives through Manual Sync information which is located outside the VRCObjectSync hierarchy.
+When an object is damaged, this information arrives through Manual Sync information which is located outside the VRCObjectSync hierarchy.

 The way I have designed the damage networking in my world is through the use of many player pools (now known as Player Objects, in this case non-persistent ones).